mterencemanuel/pgdaiml-capstone-project/README.md

 │   └── best_model.pkl     ← Saved model artifacts

 How to run the code:
-You can use Google Gemini and select RUN ALL to run everything inclydng the data source and model.
+You can use Google Gemini and select RUN ALL to run everything includng the data source and model.
+Make sure to add the imported data or it will cause an error

 Results Summary:
 GridSearchCV Results: